Qualification: Diploma in Colour Therapy, School of Natural Health Sciences

 There are many ways in which colour can be used to help us.
 Why not talk to me and see if it can help you?

 ‘I’ve been using colour to heal my various aches and pains for years, but I’d never thought of the technique Karen suggested, using the opposite of the colour I first thought of.
-I was working on one of my areas of chronic pain one day, but it wasn’t working.
+I was trying to calm one of my areas of chronic pain one day, but it wasn’t working.
 The suggestion to use the opposite colour came to mind, and I tried it.
 I was amazed at the results!
 I will be using this technique in the future any time that using the obvious colour doesn’t produce results.’
 MB